aha-app/aha-services/docs/tfs.md

-This integration allows you to push features and requirements from Aha! to Microsoft Visual Studio Team Foundation server.
+This integration allows you to push features and requirements from Aha! to Microsoft Visual Studio Online (VSO).

-This integration uses the REST API and currently only Visual Studio Online is supported.
+This integration works with the online version of Visual Studio.
+If you run Team Foundation Server on-premise then use the separate _Team Foundation Server_ integration instead.

 ## Features

-* One Aha! product is associated with one Microsoft Team Fondation project.
+* One Aha! product is associated with one VSO project.
-* A feature can be sent to the Mirosoft Team Fondation server using the _Send to Visual Studio TFS_ item in the _Action_ menu on the features page.
+* A feature can be sent to VSO using the _Send to Visual Studio Online_ item in the _Action_ menu on the features page.
-* Requirements are sent to TFS together with the feature.
+* Requirements are sent to VSO together with the feature.
 * Only the name, description and attachments of features and requirements are sent.
-* If you set up a subscription in TFS the integration can receive updates about name changes, description changes or status changes.
+* If you set up a subscription in VSO the integration can receive updates about name changes, description changes or status changes.
-* The mapping of TFS states to Aha! workflow statuses is configurable.
+* The mapping of VSO states to Aha! workflow statuses is configurable.

 ## Configuration